Amphetamine: History, society, and culture

-Amphetamine-type stimulants were originally derived from the plant Ephedra, which contains the amphetamine-like stimulant ephedrine and had been used for its effects in China dating back an estimated 5,000years.
-Ephedrine was isolated from Ephedra vulgaris in Japan in 1885 and was studied for its medicinal properties through the 1920s.
-The scarce amounts of ephedrine in the Ephedra plant led to investigations of synthetic analogues of ephedrine.

 Amphetamine was first synthesized in 1887 in Germany by Romanian chemist Lazăr Edeleanu who named it phenylisopropylamine; its stimulant effects remained unknown until 1927, when it was independently resynthesized by Gordon Alles and reported to have sympathomimetic properties.
 Amphetamine had no medical use until late 1933, when Smith, Kline and French began selling it as an inhaler under the brand name Benzedrine as a decongestant.
 Benzedrine sulfate was introduced 3 years later and was used to treat a wide variety of medical conditions, including narcolepsy, obesity, low blood pressure, low libido, and chronic pain, among others.

-The beneficial effect of Benzedrine in children with hyperactivity was discovered serendipitously in 1937 when it was given against a low intracranial pressure headache.
-It did not improve the headache, but improved school performance and behavior of some.
 During World War II, amphetamine and methamphetamine were used extensively by both the Allied and Axis forces for their stimulant and performance-enhancing effects.
 As the addictive properties of the drug became known, governments began to place strict controls on the sale of amphetamine.
 For example, during the early 1970s in the United States, amphetamine became a schedule II controlled substance under the Controlled Substances Act.
 In spite of strict government controls, amphetamine has been used legally or illicitly by people from a variety of backgrounds, including authors, musicians, mathematicians, and athletes.

-Amphetamine is still illegally synthesized today in clandestine labs and sold on the black market, primarily in European countries.
+Amphetamine is illegally synthesized in clandestine labs and sold on the black market, primarily in European countries.
 Among European Union (EU) member states in 2018 11.9 million adults of ages 15–64 have used amphetamine or methamphetamine at least once in their lives and 1.7 million have used either in the last year.
 During 2012, approximately 5.9 metric tons of illicit amphetamine were seized within EU member states; the "street price" of illicit amphetamine within the EU ranged from €6–38 per gram during the same period.
 Outside Europe, the illicit market for amphetamine is much smaller than the market for methamphetamine and MDMA.